edy-gavrila/TOP-Etch-A-Sketch/README.md

 # TOP-Etch-A-Sketch
-Learniing project for The Odin Project
+Learning project for The Odin Project